Italy and Tunisia Greenlight Elmed Electrical Interconnection Project

 Credit: Elmed Project

-and have received authorization for the Elmed electrical interconnection project, a significant step towards enhancing energy cooperation and sustainability across the Mediterranean.
+Italy and have received authorization for the Elmed electrical interconnection project, a significant step towards enhancing energy cooperation and sustainability across the Mediterranean.

-Minister Gilberto Pichetto Fratin hailed the authorization as a milestone in Italy's energy transition objectives, stating, “The authorization of the new interconnection between Italy and Tunisia…will allow the country, by its strategic geographical position, to strengthen the role of electric ‘hub' in Europe and the Mediterranean area, becoming a protagonist at the international level.”
+Minister Gilberto Pichetto Fratin hailed the authorization as a milestone in Italy's energy transition objectives, stating, “The authorization of the new interconnection between Italy and Tunisia…will allow the country, by its strategic geographical position, to strengthen the role of electric ‘hub' in and the Mediterranean area, becoming a protagonist at the international level.”

 Giuseppina Di Foggia, Managing Director and General Manager of Terna, underscored the significance of interconnected networks, emphasizing, “Elmed is one of the most significant projects of the Terna Business Plan 2024-2028, and the authorization obtained by the Ministry of Environment and Energy Security is an important step towards its realization.”